 - A Brief History of Economic Genius, by Paul Strathern – Listed 3 out of 17 times, is one of the most accessible and interesting books in terms of describing how the intersection of math, business principles and philosophy have shaped the field of economics over the last few centuries.
 The author uncovers the definite progression of mathematics and economic theory, from double-entry booking keeping to the discovery of standard deviation and the various applications of probability theory.

 - Financial Statements: A Step-by-Step Guide to Understanding and Creating Financial Reports, by Thomas R. Ittelson – Listed 3 out of 17 times.
-This is a great introductory book on the subject, providing all information quick and easy.
-From the Balance sheet to the profit and loss statement (income statement) and on to the cash flow statement.
+This is an excellent introductory book on the subject, providing all information quick and easy.
+From the Balance sheet to the profit and loss statement (income statement) and onto the cash flow statement.
 The ideas are presented in an easy to understand way with good examples.
 It is a book that is meant for every start-up business, given the chance to finally understand the numbers and to present the numbers accurately and correctly.

 - The Tax and Legal Playbook: Game-Changing Solutions to Your Small Business Questions, by Mark J. Kohler – Listed 3 out of 17 times, handles both accounting and tax issues in a funny manner throwing the seriousness completely out of the window.
 Small business owners often get so dogged by complexities of the legal entities that they often miss out on their product spelling doom for them in the long run.
 In this book, the author explains things like tax write-offs and also outlines several things needed to watch out for, to avoid being pulled up for tax fraud and/or evasion.